fbpic/fbpic/README.md

 The distinctive feature of FBPIC is to use a **spectral decomposition in cylindrical geometry** (Fourier-Bessel decomposition) for the fields.
-This combines the advantages of **spectral 3D Cartesian** PIC codes (high accuracy and stability) and those of **finite-difference cylindrical** PIC codes (orders-of-magnitude speedup when compared to 3D simulations).
+This combines the advantages of **spectral 3D** PIC codes (high accuracy and stability) and those of **finite-difference cylindrical** PIC codes (orders-of-magnitude speedup when compared to 3D simulations).
 For more details on the algorithm, its advantages and limitations, see